Meat, milk, or wool?

 Selling wool in the commercial wool market has limited profit

-potential for most producers, but niche marketing wool can pay big dividends.
+potential for most producers, but the niche marketing of wool can pay big dividends.
 For

 per pound, fleeces sold to hand spinners could bring as much